 Suzanne Rotondo, MPA

 Suzanne is the founding Principal of Redshift Leadership, a consultancy that specializes in leadership and culture, with a deep expertise in the brain science research underlying emotional intelligence and Positivity.
 As an experienced executive coach, leadership consultant, retreat session facilitator, and advisor to Boards of Directors and senior teams, Suzanne leads Redshift Leadership and personally commits herself to supporting both innovative for-profit clients and social justice organizations across a range of areas including human rights, gender/racial equity, access to economic opportunities, progressive policy/advocacy, sustainability, state/local government and game-changing problem solvers.

 In this work, the focus is to build high performing teams through not only what is done, but how it is done, often in an effort to lead and implement change in organizations undergoing enormous transformation due to both internal and external shifts.
 Suzzane is accustomed to high pressure, high impact engagements with clients.

-Over the last 15 years, Suzanne has worked with a variety of social justice organizations and non-profits including the Obama Foundation, Natural Resource Defense Council (NRDC), Open Society Foundation, Children’s Investment Fund Foundation (CIFF), Georgie Badiel Foundation, Sierra Club, The Ad Council, Tempest Advisors, Chan Zuckerberg Foundation (CZI), Planned Parenthood Federation of America, Healthcare without Harm, NYC LGBT Center, Philadelphia Mayor’s Office, Garrison Institute, Families USA, ParentsTogether, City Manager’s Office City of Eugene, DOROT Elder Services, and Trauma Support Services for Refugees.
+Over the last 15 years, Suzanne has worked with a variety of social justice organizations and non-profits including the Obama Foundation, Natural Resource Defense Council (NRDC), Open Society Foundation, Children’s Investment Fund Foundation (CIFF), Georgie Badiel Foundation, Sierra Club, The Ad Council, Tempest Advisors, Chan Zuckerberg Foundation (CZI), Planned Parenthood Federation of America, Healthcare without Harm, NYC LGBT Center, Philadelphia Mayor’s Office, Garrison Institute, Families USA, City Manager’s Office City of Eugene, DOROT Elder Services, and Trauma Support Services for Refugees.

-Suzanne draws upon extensive experience from her on-going work with select private sector companies, primarily in the media/entertainment sector, including BuzzFeed, MTV, Disney, ASCAP (American Society of Composers and Publishers), Paramount Studios, VH1, NBCUniversal, and Black Entertainment Television.
+Suzanne draws upon extensive experience from her on-going work with select private sector companies, primarily in the media/entertainment sector, including Netflix, BuzzFeed, PTTOW!, MTV, ASCAP, Disney, Paramount Studios, VH1, NBCUniversal, LOGO TV, and Black Entertainment Television.